Peer-Stevens/peer/use-case.md

 -   "Staff helpfulness: how well staff were willing to accomodate you for your vision problems"
 -   "Navigability: how many landmarks, furniture, or other objects were available for you to touch to navigate the facility"

-Tapping the "-"/"+" button for each field will decrease/increase the rating by some interval, and read aloud the new rating value when a screen reader is enabled.
+If the user is signed in, tapping the "-"/"+" button for each field will decrease/increase the rating by some interval, and read aloud the new rating value when a screen reader is enabled.
 If the user is not authenticated and they tap one of these buttons, they are prompted to authenticate.

 Users may tap the "+" and "-" buttons again after leaving a rating to change their rating.